Open-Systems-Pharmacology/docs/part-3/pk-sim-options.md

 *   Default species and Default population: Changes the default species and default population used for creation of a new individual.

-*   Default parameter layout: Changes the default parameter layout used for parameters shown within the Anatomy & Physiology tab of an individual and within the Parameters tab of a simulation.
+*   Default parameter layout: Changes the default parameter layout used for parameters shown within the Anatomy & Physiology ta b of an individual and within the Parameters tab of a simulation.

 *   Lipophilicity, Fraction unbound and Solubility: You can specify the defaults for the description used for the Experiment input box when a new compound is created.